Sunderfolk

 Embrace Imperfections

-I used to feel like every design needed to be perfect before I even started prototyping.
-But designs improve through iteration, and not every idea needs to be fully formed from the start.
-Writing down ideas freely while using the “Bad Ideas List” makes brainstorming easier and helps overcome creative blocks.
-Once the list is built, narrowing down concepts and experimenting becomes more natural.
-This approach helped me move past perfection paralysis and focus on refining ideas through prototyping.
+I used to feel like every design needed to be perfect before I even started prototyping, but designs improve through iteration.
+Not every idea needs to be fully formed from the start.
+Writing down ideas freely while using the “Bad Ideas List” made brainstorming easier and helped me overcome this tendency.
+Once the list was built, narrowing down concepts and experimenting became more natural.
+This approach helped me move past perfection paralysis and focus on refining ideas through iteration and prototyping.

 Design With Purpose

-When creating a new monster or encounter, my designs revolve around two key questions: What challenge does this present to the player?
+When creating a new monster or encounter, I began to design around two important questions: What challenge does this present to the player?
 How are they expected to solve it?
-Every idea branches from these core principles, which guide the design to present interesting problems and encourage creative problem solving.
+This helps frame my designs so that they are always presenting a new and engaging problem to solve.

-A crucial part of this process is understanding exactly what players have at their disposal during their run in with the encounter or monster.
-Their abilities, movement, passives, and items can vary depending on when they face a particular enemy, making player progression an essential factor to consider.
-As players advance and gain more tools, increasing difficulty not only keeps them engaged but pushes them to experiment with their abilities in new ways.
+Another important part of this process is analyzing exactly what players have at their disposal when they run into the encounter/monster.
+Their abilities, movement, passives, and items can vary greatly depending on when they engage with the encounter or monster in the game.
+As players advance and gain more tools, increasing the difficulty and complexity of the challenge presented keeps them engaged and pushes them to experiment in new ways.

 Iterate, Test, Improve